Untuxed/HockeyBot/docs.md

 ## /getplayerstats
 - Description: Returns a players stats as a private message, if the player is on the roster.
 Otherwise it returns an error message.
 Anyone can use this command.
-- Usage: /getplayerstats [discord.memeber: discord user]
+- Usage: /getplayerstats [discord.member: discord user]

 ## /getlines
 - Description: Sends the lineup for the next game as a private message.
 This command only works if the lineup has been previously set using the captain command '/setlines'.
 Otherwise, it responds with an error message.